 How to Care for the Giant Waxy Monkey Tree Frog

-Phyllomedusa bicolor Frog Appearance
+What Is the Phyllomedusa bicolor Frog Appearance Like?

-Giant waxy monkey frogs are large amphibians, with beautiful lime green dorsal (back) coloration.
+Giant waxy monkey frogs are large amphibians with beautiful lime green dorsal (back) coloration.
 The ventral side is off-white with a number of bright white spots outlined with black.

 Add the enormous silver eyes, with vertical pupil slits, and it all adds up to a very peculiar, otherworldly appearance.
-My frog is called Zoidberg, I really feel he needed a name that would reflect his strange look.
+My frog is called Zoidberg—I really feel he needed a name that would reflect his strange look.

-Some Facts About Giant Waxy Monkey Frogs
+Interesting Facts About Giant Waxy Monkey Frogs

 - Giant waxy monkey tree frogs belong to the genus Phyllomedusa, more commonly known as leaf frogs (because when sleeping they resemble a leaf and camouflage themselves in the foliage).